LWGO/LWGO.github.io/_posts/2020-01-18-finally-a-free-and-awesome-personal-blog-experience.md

 That said, I've turned the corner this year.
 I finally found the combination of free services to host & edit it completely painlessly (Forestry.io, Jekyll, and Github pages).

 Since first starting to mess with a personal blog in 2017, I never wanted to pay Wordpress or Posthaven $5 a month, because I'm super cheap.
-I already felt I was shelling out for my custom domain, why pay even more?
+I already felt I was shelling out for my custom domain each year, why pay even more?

 Part of the problem was also that I should have been able to host this blog for free on HubSpot (because I work there), but there were too many power / custom features standing in my way.
 I wanted a simple, "just words" theme setup I liked, and I couldn't get there.
 (Here's hoping that changes in 2020.)